fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-2.md

 the work won't get dispatched.
 Likely this will cause a unit test failure.

-1. If you call `doDispatch` without putting work on the queue, the unit test will block until you kill the process (e.g., with control-C).
+2. If you call `doDispatch` without putting work on the queue, the unit test will block until you kill the process (e.g., with control-C).

+## Write a Function to Test ADD

 You will now create a function to test the `ADD` command.
 Add a function signature to Tester.hpp: